Legislation That Matters

 What it does: Gives data center companies state and local sales tax rebates on equipment for 20 years, renewable for 10 more years.
 Companies must invest at least $200 million in capital equipment and create at least 50 permanent jobs.

 How it affects you: This incentive attracted $41.5B+ in announced investment to Louisiana.
 But it also means decades of reduced sales tax revenue for parishes, including funding for schools and emergency services.
-The lack of wage standards or clawback provisions means the state has limited leverage if companies underdeliver on promises.
+The weakness of the clawback — protecting only against companies failing the minimum floor, not against underdelivering on broader promises — means the state has limited leverage once a company clears that bar.

 Effective date: August 1, 2025